-Participants in this clinical study will not receive direct benefit from treatment during participation as clinical studies are designed to provide information about the safety and effectiveness of an investigational medicine.
+Healthy participants in clinical studies will not receive direct benefit from treatment during participation as clinical studies are designed to provide information about the safety and effectiveness of an investigational medicine.

 Additional details regarding specific benefits and risks for participants participating in this clinical study may be found in the accompanying IB and informed consent documents.